"

 While each module in this textbook reviews the grammar and vocabulary that is typical of a first-year university level sequence, students will also be tasked with personalizing their experience.
 For example, they will be asked to expand on vocabulary lists to include terms that are most relevant to them.
 This will allow students to make the most of the general textbook themes, which include but are not limited to academic life, the home, family, favorite foods and clothing style.
 In addition, this will facilitate more personal end-of-module speaking and writing assignments.

-In summary, this textbook situates the content in scenarios that are both personally, professionally and geographically relevant to students at the University of Texas.
+In summary, this textbook situates the content in scenarios that are personally, professionally and geographically relevant to students at the University of Texas.
 This motivates the student to explore deeper connections to the language and prepares them to communicate with Spanish speakers in Texas, in the United States and around the world.
+To learn more about this project, which is an adaptation of the open educational resource Trayectos, visit trayectosoer.org.

 Acknowledgements